jmikkola/ikrs/docs/architecture/inference.md

   on.
 This means that the result value should also contain a list of these errors.

+I'd like to be able to do this without needing to rewrite names in the AST.
+It might work to pass in a mapping from imported name to fully-qualified name.
+This would assume that one name can't mean two different things in two files of one module.
+That seems like a reasonable restriction to apply.

 ## Questions

 **How should it return the methods inside of type classes?**